Pages: 11

 Coach began as a family-run factory in 1941.
 Six artists made a line of leather products in a Manhattan apartment, employing techniques passed down through generations.
 Consumers with an eye for quality and uniqueness quickly started to seek out Coach workmanship.
 Coach, which has grown significantly in size, continues to adhere to the highest standards of materials and craftsmanship.
 Coach’s great workforce is devoted to supporting the company’s core values of excellence and ethics.
 Coach, which has grown significantly in size, continues to adhere to the highest standards of materials and craftsmanship (Mahmoudian et al., 2021).
 Coach’s great workforce is devoted to supporting the company’s core values of excellence and ethics.
 In the world of high-end handbags and accessories, Coach is a household name.
 Since Coach’s inception, the company has maintained a strong brand and business reputation, and they are currently in the process of transitioning from an international accessories business to an international lifestyle brand grounded in accessories.

 This transition is based on their strong brand equity and business equities.
-The company’s directly controlled operations, primarily in Asia and Europe, are also maximising Coach’s worldwide opportunities by growing brand recognition and gaining market share in areas where the company is under-penetrated.
+The company’s directly controlled operations, primarily in Asia and Europe, are also maximizing Coach’s worldwide opportunities by growing brand recognition and gaining market share in areas where the company is under-penetrated.
 Since Coach’s expansion, it has maintained the highest standards for materials and craftsmanship.
-Coach’s great workforce is devoted to ensuring that the company’s core values of quality and honesty are upheld in all that they do. its original American attitude and design, the rich history of premium leather products and bespoke fabrics, our product’s outstanding quality and longevity, our devotion to customer service” (Ng, 2014).
-To determine the applicability of consumer behaviour models for enhancing the luxury consumer journey of Coach customers, the Consumer Style Inventory (CSI) will be used in conjunction with the present consumer journey and decision-making process of their consumers.
+Coach’s great workforce is devoted to ensuring that the company’s core values of quality and honesty are upheld in all that they do. its original American attitude and design, the rich history of premium leather products and bespoke fabrics, our product’s outstanding quality and longevity, and our devotion to customer service” (Ng, 2014).
+To determine the applicability of consumer behavior models for enhancing the luxury consumer journey of Coach customers, the Consumer Style Inventory (CSI) will be used in conjunction with the present consumer journey and decision-making process of their consumers.

-Segmentation |
+Segmentation | Positioning |

-“Demographic: Middle class women – suggesting maturity” Psychographic: Jet-set lifestyle |
+“Demographic: Middle-class women – suggesting maturity” Psychographic: Jet-set lifestyle | “Affordable Luxury” |

 The purchasing style of the customer is vital because it tells which stage of the decision-making process is the most important to the buyer.
-By doing this research, it is possible to acquire an understanding of which touchpoints are the most significant to customers and which should be prioritised.
+By doing this research, it is possible to acquire an understanding of which touchpoints are the most significant to customers and which should be prioritized.
 On the other side, it aids in the clarification of which touchpoints are critical and which are not.
-Men and women between the ages of 20 and 40 who have a moderate to high level of disposable money and who are seeking for distinctive, clearly recognised, and easily available luxury products constitute the majority of Coach’s target customer base.
+Men and women between the ages of 20 and 40 who have a moderate to high level of disposable money and who are seeking distinctive, clearly recognized, and easily available luxury products constitute the majority of Coach’s target customer base.

 Coach has become a pioneer in the accessories and leather goods markets, establishing itself as a unique leather brand that provides things that represent the essence of New York fashion.
 Coach has been in business since 1941.
 As a consequence of its worldwide development, Coach, which has a current market value of $1.2 billion, can now be found in over 1,000 direct franchise sites as well as multiple distribution partners on all five continents as a result of its recent market valuation increase.
 Affluent men and women between the ages of 20 and 45 who are affected by the American way of life and have a significant amount of discretionary income are their target group (Wilson and Robson, 2019).

 Because Coach is known for its ‘affordable luxury’ (as well as its regular discounts), it is reasonable to assume that its typical clients fall into the CSI’s Price Conscious group, as defined by Fonseca (2015).
-These consumers are focused with obtaining the greatest price possible and are more inclined to purchase at sales and outlet locations when they display this characteristic.
+These consumers are focused on obtaining the greatest price possible and are more inclined to purchase at sales and outlet locations when they display this characteristic.
 It may be determined whether or not Coach clients are habitual or brand loyal by the regularity with which they make purchases.
-This subset of customers may exhibit brand loyalty and buying behaviours that are different from the norm.
+This subset of customers may exhibit brand loyalty and buying behaviors that are different from the norm.

 As part of Coach’s customer journey, the consumer’s interactions with Coach are mapped out in detail.
-Touchpoints are designed to facilitate customer connection and engagement, which eventually leads to purchase and advocacy, thus they must be adopted in accordance with the shopping style of the target consumers (Munby, 2017).
+Touchpoints are designed to facilitate customer connection and engagement, which eventually leads to purchase and advocacy, thus they must be adopted by the shopping style of the target consumers (Munby, 2017).
 For example, given that Coach’s usual customers are price-conscious and value-conscious, it would be relevant to use touchpoints that promote information searches.

 Coach’s refusal to enable this is justified by the fact that doing so would result in them losing control of the content on their website.
-Habitual customers have a distinct storey to tell.
+Habitual customers have a distinct story to tell.
 Because of the consumer’s familiarity with Coach, they make a selection out of habit.
 Instead of looking for information from the outside, regular customers look inside themselves (Sethi and Dave, 2021).
 This happens when the customer relies on information, they have stored in their memory to make a buying choice.
 Coach is unable to do anything to enhance the consumer experience of these customers because of the internal nature of this information search.
 For these customers, the purchase and post-buy assessment will take precedence.
 Social networking, like need recognition, may not be the greatest place to spend your resources.

 Conclusion